-If you have been injured or if your loved one has been killed as a result of a motor vehicle accident involving an uninsured or underinsured motorist, contact Attorney Group today.
-Those affected and their families may be able to pursue a claim and recover compensation with the help of a personal injury attorney.
+If you were injured in a motor vehicle accident and suspect you haven’t been treated fairly when making your car accident claim, contact Linville Johnson to learn more about your options.
+Those affected and their families may be able to file a lawsuit and recover compensation with the help of a car accident attorney.

 Arkansas Auto Insurance Laws

 Motorists in Arkansas are required to maintain certain minimum amounts of auto insurance coverage in order to operate a motor vehicle legally.
 At minimum, motorists must carry liability insurance in the amount of $25,000 for bodily injury or death for one person in an accident caused by the driver of the insured vehicle ($50,000 for total bodily injury, if more than one person is injured).
 Likewise, motorists must carry insurance in the amount of $25,000 for property damage per accident caused by the driver of the insured vehicle.
 In addition to the minimum amount of liability insurance a driver must carry, there are other types of insurance you can add to your policy to cover special circumstances.

 Uninsured and/or underinsured motorist (UM) insurance coverage helps pay for injuries or property damage resulting from an accident caused by an uninsured driver or a driver whose insurance is insufficient to cover the costs of the injured party.
 While motorists in Arkansas are not required to purchase this type of insurance, insurance companies are required to offer it.